History of scientific method: Emergence of inductive experimental method

 During the Middle Ages issues of what is now termed science began to be addressed.
 There was greater emphasis on combining theory with practice in the Islamic world than there had been in Classical times, and it was common for those studying the sciences to be artisans as well, something that had been "considered an aberration in the ancient world."
 Islamic experts in the sciences were often expert instrument makers who enhanced their powers of observation and calculation with them.
-Starting in the early ninth century, early Muslim scientists such al-Kindi (801–873) and the authors writing under the name of Jābir ibn Hayyān (writings dated to c.
-850–950) started to put a greater emphasis on the use of experiment as a source of knowledge.
+Starting in the early ninth century, early Muslim scientists such as al-Kindi (801–873) and the authors writing under the name of Jābir ibn Hayyān (writings dated to c.
+850–950) began to put a greater emphasis on the use of experiment as a source of knowledge.
 Several scientific methods thus emerged from the medieval Muslim world by the early 11th century, all of which emphasized experimentation as well as quantification to varying degrees.